Oliver Lepsius: Life

 Habilitation cleared the way for an academic career, and in 2001 he took a position as professor for Public Law at Heidelberg University.
 In 2002 he accepted a teaching chair in Public and Comparative Law at University of Bayreuth in succession to Peter Häberle.
-It was Häberle who had supervised zu Guttenberg for the latter's 2007 dissertation, but without at that stage spotting the issues that gave rise to the subsequent revocation of the resulting doctorate.
+It was Häberle who had supervised Guttenberg for the latter's 2007 dissertation, but without at that stage spotting the issues that gave rise to the subsequent revocation of the resulting doctorate.

 Lepsius' academic work is focused in contemporary German administrative and constitutional law and its historical underpinnings.
 He is also concerned with the philosophy and comparative study of public law.